rmorelos/communications/README.md

 ###

 This reposotory is set up to support teaching undegraduate students the principles and applications of communication systems.
+It includes laboratory experimental procedures, demonstrations with software radios and sets of homework sets and their solutions.